anmole123/identify-plant-disease-by-picture/README.md

 ### 🕸 Powdery Mildew

 This one looks like someone dusted your plant with white flour.
 Leaves turn pale, then crispy.
-It spreads fast but is treatable with neem oil or baking soda mix.
+It spreads fast but is treatable with a neem oil or baking soda mix.

 ### 💦 Root Rot

 Leaves drooping for no reason?
 Roots might be drowning.
 Overwatering causes root rot — roots go brown and mushy.
-Stop watering, let s dry, and maybe repot.
+Stop watering, let's dry, and maybe repot.

 ### ⚫ Black Spot Disease